MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 ## How to implement subscription vending

+Subscription vending involves three teams.
+The Cloud Center of Excellence (CCoE) establishes the business logic and approval process.
+When ready, the application teams make subscription requests.
+The platform team uses the request to create and configure the subscription before handing off the subscription to the application team.
+The application team sets the budget, deploys the workload, and maintains operations.
+The following guidance provides more details on each step.

 :::image type="content" source="./media/subscription-vending-process.png" alt-text="Diagram showing the subscription vending process." lightbox="./media/subscription-vending-process.png" border="false":::

 ### Establish business logic and approval process

 To implement the subscription vending model, you need to establish an approval process that collects essential subscription information.
-The Cloud Center of Excellence should program the approval process and establish business rules around the information to collect.
+The Cloud Center of Excellence (CCoE) should program the approval process and establish business rules around the information to collect.

 **Automate process.** You should automate the process of subscription request capture and approval for faster provisioning and improved compliance.